-Graptolites are extinct small colonial nimals that lived in cup-like tubes.
+Graptolites are extinct small colonial animals.
 They are related to vertebrates like us, but more like cousins than ancestors.
-These tubes were arranged along the outer edges of long canals or "arms" up to a metre long.
-The arms were likely to have been joined to a buoyant central float in later species; earlier, less advanced species either grew on the sea bottom or attached themselves to floating plants.
 The fossils are almost always found preserved as flattened impressions on rock surfaces, which is where their name comes from (Greek for “written rock”, due to looking like writing on rocks).
 Graptolites were most successful in the Ordovician and went extinct in the late Carboniferous.

 Starfish are predatory echinoderms, the group that also includes groups such as sea urchins and crinoids.
 They have fivefold radial symmetry and a hydraulic water vascular system.
 This water vascular system exists only in echinoderms, and it includes thousands of tube.
 The tube feet do not allow very quick movement; three metres a minute is a good pace for a starfish.
 Tub feet are also used to pry open the shells of their most common prey, oysters and clams.
 Once the shell has been opened, the starfish extends one of its two stomachs into the shell and engulfs the animal.
 Starfish fossils from the late Cambrian are known, but they are not very common in the fossil record.